bitst0rm-pub/Formatter/README.md

            'js': 'my_first_plugin_js_rc.json'                  # optional: a key-value pair or just omit it.
 See Formatter.sublime-settings for explanation
            'default': 'my_first_plugin_rc.json'                # optional: a key-value pair or just omit it.
 See Formatter.sublime-settings for explanation
        },
-       'comment': 'build-in, no executable'                    # optional: a single short comment, limited to 200 chars or just omit it
+       'comment': 'Build-in, no executable.'                    # optional: a single short comment, limited to 200 chars or just omit it
    }